jazzify/recofy/README.md

 ## Setup
 1. Clone the repository:
     ```sh
-    git clone https://github.com/jazzify/django-base.git [project_dir_name]
+    git clone https://github.com/jazzify/recofy.git [project_dir_name]
     cd [project_dir_name]
     ```

-1. Delete the `.git` directory:
+1. Create a `.env` file just like `.env.example` with your custom data, including your Spotify API credentials (client ID and secret).
+If you add something to your `.env` file, also keep `.env.example` updated with dummy values for key reference.

+1. Run the following command to build and start the containers:
     ```sh
-    rm -rf .git # for Unix based
-    rm -r -fo .git # for Windows (Terminal)
-    # or just right click and delete.
+    task compose-up -- -d
     ```
-1. This is the **best time to remove or replace** anything from the base project, for example we can remove `Celery` + `Beats` if we are not going to perform any Task nor cronjob or we can replace the DB settings to match any other engine and so on.
-The following are common things you might want to delete (but don't forget to remove all the references as well):
-    - .github/ (to remove github actions)
-    - Celery + Beats
-        - docker/docker-compose.local.yaml
-        - django_base/
-            - celery.py
-            - settings/base.py
-            - extra_settings/celery.py
-        - pyproject.toml (Project dependencies)
-    - Redis
-        - docker/docker-compose.local.yaml
-        - django_base/
-            - settings/base.py
-        - pyproject.toml (Project dependencies)

-1. Edit the README.md file to match your final initial setup
-1. Create the project's git to have a clean git history:
-    ```sh
-    git init
-    pre-commit install # install pre-commit hooks
-    git add .
-    git commit -m "Initial commit"
-    git remote add origin <github-uri>
-    git push -u --force origin [master|main]
-    ```
-1. Create a `.env` file just like `.env.example` with your custom data, if you add something to your `.env` file, also and keep `.env.example` updated with dummy values for key reference.

 ## Taskfile usage
 The tasks defined in the Taskfile are executed within a Docker container, which has a volume mounted to the host PC.
 This volume specifically includes the application's codebase, allowing for a seamless integration between the development environment on the host and the containerized tasks.